JohanLaneau/vstortoise/README.md

 * vstortoise.svnRepobrowser : Open __repo-browser__ for the current active file
 * vstortoise.svnCommit : Open __commit__ for the current active file
 * vstortoise.svnUpdate : Open __update__ for the current active file
+* vstortoise.svnUpdateToRev : Open __update-to-revision__ for the current active file

 ## Default Keybindings